aaronpowell/aaronpowell.github.io/src/documents/posts/2012-08-20-xaml-by-a-web-guy.html.md

 But there's nothing built in that will do this in Windows 8 XAML.
 Or how about a date picker?
 You know that's kind of a common scenario in an application, to be able to select a date...
 And apparently that didn't make it [until .NET 4.0 anyway][2].

+## Validation

+The fact that there's no built in validation floored me.
+This is a problem that was solved in ASP.Net in what, version 1.0?
+You know the idea of a required field shouldn't be that hard...
+MVC did a great job including data annotations and building up that client side to integrate with jQuery validation (or their own validation framework as it was back in the day).

+But there's nothing in XAML for validation, no required fields, no regex validation, no data annotations for building up validation rules for your view model.
+It's all up to you to solve on your own.

 ## Bindings

 I must say that bindings are pretty sweet, coming from HTML and JavaScript I can see why things like Knockout.js were written, the ability to componentise a UI and link data up is very nice.
-I also think value converters are a pretty neat
+I also think value converters are a pretty neat, a good way to produce a global solution to consistent bindings.

+I have one major problem with bindings, debugging.
+It's 2012 and the "debugging" experience for bindings is to look at the Visual Studio Output window.
+I shit you not!
+I've managed to pretty much avoid needing the Output window ever since VS2003 except when I was looking into compiler errors but instead I've been keeping my eye on it every time a binding doesn't do what I expect it to do.

+How on earth does this not have a debugging experience?
+I remember the demos from Silverlight 5 showing it off but it's apparently not in VS 2012 from what I can see, it seems like a massive oversight.

+This leads me to the next WTF I've found in Windows 8 XAML (I think it's only the case in Windows 8 XAML), **you can't bind `Nullable<T>`**.
+You would *not* believe how long that took me to find out but yep, if you have a nullable DateTime, int, float, etc don't expect to be able to bind to it.
+I've had mixed success with Dependency Properties over INotifyPropertyChanged but the majority of my tests have shown it to fail.

+## Wrap up

+Although my "full time" XAML experience is still fairly limited I can't help but keep looking at it in a completely bemused fashion.
+While my experience is localised to Windows 8 XAML, I'm constantly shocked at how half-baked it feels.
+Some people might argue that Windows 8 XAML is a v1 product and should be treated as much but seriously this is the **forth** incarnation of XAML, **forth** (WPF, Silverlight, Windows Phone 7 and now Windows 8)!

+But don't get me wrong, I'm having a *heap* of fun, this is all relatively new to me, but the fact that XAML is in the state that it's in I can see why HTML is a first-class citizen in Windows 8, at least it's a fully featured markup engine.

+*PS: Yes I know many of my problems can be solved with existing open source projects.
+My point is that a lot of the problems I've come across are not edge cases, they are things I'd expect my UI layer to do out of the box.*

   [1]: http://umbraco.com/help-and-support/video-tutorials/umbraco-fundamentals/razor.aspx